-Created by Mayor Sheldon Neeley in partnership with Flint City Council, the Water Payment Assistance Fund is helping residents pay their water bills at a time when many are struggling because of the economic impact of coronavirus in our community and nation.
+Created by Mayor Sheldon Neeley in conjunction with the city’s Office of Public Health, the Water Payment Assistance Fund is helping residents pay their water bills at a time when many are struggling because of the economic impact of coronavirus in our community and nation.

 The Water payment Assistance Fund is a pilot program that provides a credit of up to $75 for moderate- to low-income residents who need help paying their water bills.
 Residents can reapply and receive the credit on three months’ water bills for a credit of up to $225 per household.
 In most instances, the fund will match dollar for dollar the amount residents put toward their bills.

 City of Flint Water Payment Assistance Fund is made possible with CDBG Entitlement Funds.

 City of Flint water customers outside the City of Flint boundaries are not eligible for the Water Payment Assistance Fund due to funding constraints.
 The person applying for the credit must be listed in City of Flint records as the person financially responsible for the account and the person must occupy that residence.

 Recipients must be at or below 80% of the average median income (AMI) at time of application.
 See the Credit Application and Income Guidelines section for additional information.
 Verification of income will be completed by Public Health Navigator according to HUD CDBG income verification guidelines and processes.

 Recipients must have no history of tampering, fraud or diversion from the City of Flint Water Department, as determined by that department.

 Customer agrees to participate in an interview regarding program participation if requested by City of Flint.

 If a customer is denied because the program is full, the customer may periodically check with the City of Flint to inquire about availability and re-apply when appropriate.
 Being eligible for the program does not guarantee assistance.
 Available funds are limited.